vatlab/sos/README.md

 ### Change Log of SoS and SoS Notebook

+SoS 0.9.11.3
+* Add action options `stdout` and `stderr` to redict output from script-executing actions.

+SoS 0.9.11.2
+* Separation installation and deployment and use command `python -m sos_notebook.install` to install `sos` kernel to Jupyter.

 SoS 0.9.10.19

 * Add input option `concurrent=True` to allow parallel execution of input groups